liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactsV_GetContactByTypeAndKeyValueInUrlAsync

 !
-Please be aware that this endpoint is currently usable with either the key value being provided through !
-&nbsp;! the path or a query param.
-Hence there being two of the same endpoints. !
+Please be aware that this endpoint is currently usable with either the key value being provided through ! ! the path or a query param.
+Hence there being two of the same endpoints. ! !
-&nbsp;!
 We recommend that you use the query param version (the first) as it is the more versatile one of the two !
-&nbsp;
-&nbsp;Get a single contact of a certain type, using a key &nbsp;value that corresponds to the current instance configuration.
-This can &nbsp;only be used for contact types with exactly ONE key.
+Get a single contact of a certain type, using a key value that corresponds to the current instance configuration.
+This can only be used for contact types with exactly ONE key.
+The dynamic fields of the response object depend on the current configuration.
-&nbsp;
-&nbsp;The dynamic fields of the response object depend on &nbsp;the current configuration.

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/{contactType}/bykey/{keyValue}`